sentinel-hub/sentinelhub-js/README.md

   const after = isAuthTokenSet(); // true
 ```

+The process of getting the authentication token is described in [Authentication for Processing API](#authentication-for-processing-api).

 ## Fetching images

 Maps which correspond to these layers can be fetched via different protocols like WMS and Processing.
 Not all of the protocols can be used in all cases; for example, Processing can only render layers for which it has access to the `evalscript` and for which evalscript version 3 is used.